ibm-cloud-docs/vpc/block_storage_is_faq.md

 {: #faq-block-storage-4}
 {: support}

 IOPS profiles define IOPS/GB performance for volumes of various capacities.
-There are three predefined [IOPS tiers](/docs/vpc?topic=vpc-block-storage-profiles#tiers) you can select that offer guaranteed IOPS performance to meet your workload requirements.
+There are three predefined [IOPS tiers](/docs/vpc?topic=vpc-block-storage-profiles#tiers) that you can select that offer reliable IOPS performance for your workload requirements.
 You can also define [custom IOPS](/docs/vpc?topic=vpc-block-storage-profiles#custom) and specify a range of IOPS for a volume size you choose.
 Custom IOPS is a good option when you have well-defined performance requirements that do not fall within a predefined IOPS tier.
 If you choose a custom IOPS profile, also define a minimum and maximum range for the volume size.

 Maximum IOPS for data volumes vary based on volume size and the type of profile you select.
-For example, the max IOPS for a general purpose volume up to 1 TB is 3,000 IOPS.
+For example, the max IOPS for a general-purpose volume up to 1 TB is 3,000 IOPS.

 IOPS are measured based on a load profile of 16 KB blocks with random 50% read and 50% writes.
 Workloads that differ from this profile might experience reduced performance.
-If you use a smaller block size, maximum IOPS can be obtained but throughput will be less.
+If you use a smaller block size, maximum IOPS can be obtained but throughput is less.
 For information, see
 [How block size affects performance](/docs/vpc?topic=vpc-block-storage-capacity-performance#how-block-size-affects-performance).

-## How will I be charged for usage?
+## How am I charged for usage?
 {: faq}
 {: #faq-block-storage-5}
 {: support}

-Block Storage for VPC is calculated hourly, based on the total number of hours that the block storage volume exists on the account, until you delete the volume or you reach the end of a billing cycle, whichever comes first.
+Block Storage for VPC is calculated hourly.
+The calculation is based on the total number of hours that the block storage volume exists on the account until you delete the volume or you reach the end of a billing cycle, whichever comes first.
 For information, see [Pricing](/docs/vpc?topic=vpc-pricing-for-vpc#pricing-for-block-storage-for-vpc).

 ## Are there quota limits?
 {: faq}
 {: #faq-block-storage-6}
 For information about quotas and limits for your {{site.data.keyword.cloud}} Virtual Private Cloud and the resources available within it, see [Quotas](/docs/vpc?topic=vpc-quotas#quotas).

-## After I create a volume, can I increase its capacity later?
+## After I create a volume, can I later increase its capacity?
 {: faq}
 {: #faq-block-storage-7}
 {: support}